-WE DO NOT ADOPT SMALL KITTENS INTO HOMES WITH CHILDREN 5 YEARS OF AGE OR YOUNGER FOR THE SAFETY OF THE CHILD AND THE KITTEN
+WE MAY NOT ADOPT SMALL KITTENS INTO HOMES WITH CHILDREN 5 YEARS OF AGE OR YOUNGER FOR THE SAFETY OF THE CHILD AND THE KITTEN

 WE DO STOP ALL ADOPTIONS APPROX. 1 TO 2 WEEKS PRIOR TO CHRISTMAS DAY.

 Our hours are Noon-4:30 P.M.
-Mon., Tues., Thurs., Fri. and Sat.(Closed Wednesday & Sunday) If you would like specific information regarding any animal on our pet list, please call the Humane Society at (724)654-8520 during our open hours.
+Mon., Tues., Thurs., Fri. and Sat.(Closed Wednesdays & Sundays) We are also closed on New years day, Memorial Day, July 4th, Labor day and Thanksgiving, we close early on Christmas Eve and are closed on Christmas day.
+If you would like specific information regarding any animal on our pet list, please call the Humane Society at (724)654-8520 during our open hours.
 We are also posting pets at 1-800-save-a-pet.com

 The Lawrence County Humane Society is a non-profit, non-governmental charitable organization.
 To accomplish our mission, we provide a safe haven for strayed, abandoned and abused animals; facilitate the return of lost pets to their owners; conduct an adoption program to secure responsible, loving homes for our animals; provide humane education programs for schools and pet therapy for patients in hospitals and nursing homes.